-The resulting system will be built upon the PAASS-LC tool.
-It will expand on both the acquisition and analytical frameworks provided by the tool.
+The resulting system builds upon the PAASS-LC tool.
+It expands on both the user friendliness and analytical frameworks provided by the tool.

-- It will use PAASS-LC as a data recording program to interface with the DAQ. - The program will then calibrate the energy spectrum incident on the detectors using the method of chi-squares in Eq (3). - The subsequent events incident on the calibrated energy channel will then be recorded with its precise time stamp. - Using this time stamp only the events occurring within a specific time frame threshold will be recorded. - Using Eq (1) the precise position of the events will be determined, and the various other kinematic properties will be determined from the position.
+- It will use PAASS-LC as a data recording program to interface with the DAQ. - The subsequent events incident on the calibrated energy channel will then be recorded with its precise time stamp. - A time spectrum will be generated for the purpose of time calibration. - Using this time calibrated event pairs, a specific time threshold will be applied to these event pairs and a single event will be recorded. - All analysis, namely the generation of time spectrum and coincidence spectrum occurs within the web interface to PAASS-LC